spoonapps/docs/reference/spoonscript/workdir.md

 Unlike `cmd cd <path>`, the `workdir` instruction will persist the working directory to all subsequent instructions.

-Last `workdir` instruction will also set working directory on output image.
-See `run` command for more details.
+The last `workdir` instruction will also set working directory of the output image.
+See the `run` command for more details.